madhurprash/Adaptive/README.md

 ### Command not found

-If `evolve` command is not found after installation:
+If `adaptive` command is not found after installation:

 ```bash
 # Option 1: Restart your terminal